E1

 Possible Causes

-Depleted lithium-ion battery pack, Faulty battery management system (BMS) board in battery, High internal resistance cells, Poor battery-to-vacuum contact at terminals
+Depleted lithium-ion battery pack, faulty battery management system (BMS) board in the battery, high internal resistance cells, poor battery-to-vacuum contact at terminals.

 How to Fix / Troubleshooting

-Safety first: Turn the vacuum OFF, remove the battery pack from the vacuum, and disconnect the charger from mains before inspecting anything.
+Safety first: Turn the vacuum OFF, remove the battery pack, and disconnect the charger from the mains before inspecting anything.

 Steps to try:

 • Fully recharge the battery: Insert the Hoover battery pack into the OEM Hoover charger.
-Allow it to charge uninterrupted for at least 3–4 hours or until the charger indicator shows full (usually solid green).
-Do not use third‑party chargers.
+Allow it to charge uninterrupted for at least 3–4 hours or until the charger indicator shows full (usually a solid green light).
+Do not use third-party chargers.

 • Check battery contacts: Inspect the metal terminals on both the battery and the vacuum handle for dirt, corrosion, or burn marks.
 Clean gently with a dry cloth.
 If there is light oxidation, use a cotton swab slightly dampened with isopropyl alcohol and let it dry completely.